 Make a candle

 Truth be told - if you have leftover wedding flowers, you most likely have leftover wedding candles.
-Combine the two together to recreate your own customized candle - keep it for yourself, or better yet, gift them for your closest friends and family.
+Combine the two to recreate your own customized candle - keep it for yourself, or better yet, gift them for your closest friends and family.

 Add them to a jar or decanter

 Gather up your favorite stems and wrap them in a string to dry upside down.
-Check them after a few days to make sure they are dry, and then turn them upright and place in a vase; no need for water!
+Check them after a few days to make sure they are dry, and then turn them upright and place them in a vase; no need for water!
 These make for fabulous memories you can place around your home.

 let's hear it! how did you get the most out of your wedding day flowers?! we love to hear your ideas!